matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 HTTP response codes:

 - `202 Accepted` - payload updated
-- `404 Not Found` - rendezvous ID is not valid (it could have expired)
+- `404 Not Found` - rendezvous URI is not valid (it could have expired)
 - `413 Payload Too Large` - the supplied payload is too large
 - `412 Precondition Failed` - when `If-Match` is supplied and the ETag does not match
 - `429 Too Many Requests` - the request has been rate limited